Caffeine

 What is the recommended dosage of Caffeine?

-Does Caffeine interact with medications?
+Does Caffeine interact with any medications?